Sparsha0/Portfolio/README.md

 This is a **static portfolio website** built with **React and Tailwind CSS**.
 It showcases my projects, skills, and resume.
 It's fully responsive and easy to customize.

 > Fork it, customize it, and make it your own.
-If you use my design, consider giving credit by linking back to [Sparsha0](https://github.com/Sparsha0/Portfolio).
+If you use my design, consider giving credit by linking back to [Sparsha0](https://sparsha0.github.io/Portfolio/).
 Thanks!

 ## Built With

-My personal portfolio <a href="" target="_blank">sparshaPortfolioWeb</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="https://sparsha0.github.io/Portfolio/" target="_blank">sparshaPortfolioWeb</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.